-Travel planning for 2026 probably means you want to move faster, pack lighter, and keep your child comfortable on the go.
+If you’re planning travel in 2026, you want to move faster, pack lighter, and keep your child comfortable on the go.
 In this guide you’ll find ten strollers chosen for portability, easy folding, airline friendliness and everyday comfort.

-Whether you need something that fits overhead bins, folds with one hand, or gives a smooth nap-friendly recline, these picks make traveling with a little one easier and less stressful for you.
+Whether you need something that fits overhead bins, folds with one hand, or gives a smooth nap-friendly recline, these picks make traveling with a little one easier and less stressful.

 Top Picks